emtee40/FMHY-wiki/Stream-Site-Grading.md

 1. Some of its servers have auto-switch built in. 🟡
 1. Site does have episode auto-next on some servers. 🟡
 1. Sites UI is alright but has room for improvement. 🟡
-1. Has built in subs for most things and allows adjustments. ✔️
+1. Has built in subs for most content. ✔️
 1. Has movies, shows and anime. ✔️
 1. Site does have watch lists, but they can't be synced across devices. 🟡
 1. Site has collections / random AI, but could use more in terms of discoverability options. 🟡